167th Street station (IRT Jerome Avenue Line): History

 The city government took over the IRT's operations on June 12, 1940.
 Also in 1940, the New York City Board of Transportation proposed that the IRT Ninth Avenue Line should be connected to the IRT Lenox Avenue Line near the current Harlem–148th Street station.
 However, the tunnel from Sedgwick Avenue to Anderson–Jerome Avenues was built to elevated-railway standards, whose "open" third rails were shorter than the subway's "covered" third rails, as the "open" rails did not have any protective covers on top.
 This incompatibility prevented the connection from being built.
 Another issue was that the Ninth Avenue Line could not carry subway cars, it was only strong enough to carry the lighter elevated cars.

-From 1940 to 1958, 167th Street served as a terminal for the last remnant of the Ninth Avenue Elevated operating from 155th Street (Polo Grounds) to 167th Street.
+From 1940 to 1958, 167th Street served as a terminal for the last remnant of the Ninth Avenue El operating from 155th Street (Polo Grounds) to 167th Street.
 On reaching 167th Street, trains would switch to the center track, change direction, and return to 155th Street on the downtown track.
 Service was eventually reduced to a single two-car train operating in both directions on the uptown track.
 In 1958, service was discontinued after the New York Giants left for San Francisco.
 From the southern end of the station, the ramps leading to the Ninth Avenue line structure can still be seen.
 These ramps end south of the southwest corner of River Avenue and 164th Street, between Gate 8 and the 164th Street parking garage at Yankee Stadium.

 This station was rehabilitated in 2004.